 Characters are unique, because they all have a little human in them.
 Even if they're witches who want to burn the world, they need something the readers can connect to.
 The other day, I rolled my eyes at my friend.
 We have been close for years, but some parts of him are annoying.
 Spending more … Continue reading Every character has what?

 humans are the worstand I think I’ve known thatsince I was a kid I never had many friendsI didn’t fully trust any strangersI kept to myself whenever I could but I spoke to animalsI’d never greet a humanbut I’d say hi to their dog dogs never judged mefor my intelligence, my waist sizemy athleticism, my … Continue reading Puppies > humans

 I'm not sure anyone talks about college writing classes.
 Movies say we have our classes in auditoriums.
 Writing classes, also known as workshops, never have over eighteen people.
 I have one with twelve people right now.
 One time only six people showed up.
 On the first day, we introduce ourselves for almost seven minutes each. … Continue reading What writing classes are like

 Writers are strange people.
 Perhaps we're not even people at all.
 Few people can create an entire world from nothing.
 Something as small as sixty-five words can turn into a 70,000-word novel without trying.
 But are we human if we're gods of our own worlds?
 We are sometimes quiet, sitting off to the side.
 Some of … Continue reading Are we human?

 I changed my ways of getting books...a bit.
-As a child, I loved getting fresh books.
+As a child, I loved fresh books.
 The new book smell was intoxicating.
-I loved the idea of owning something that no one else had owned before.
+I liked the idea of owning something that no one else had owned before.
 It was mine.
-But since I got to college, money and gifts hadn't come as much as they used … Continue reading Thrift the Books
+But since I got to college, money and gifts hadn't come as much as they used to. … Continue reading Thrift the books